85 Index or 85 Factor

 A pension plan in which a plan member, and in some cases their employer, contributes a set amount for the member’s future retirement.
 The member’s pension payments depend on factors such as investment performance and the pension stops once the funds have been depleted from the plan.

-As defined in the Income Tax Regulations, a dependant of a plan member at the time of the member’s death means a parent, grandparent, brother, sister, child, or grandchild of the member who, at that time, is both dependant on the member for support and under 19 years of age and will not attain 19 years of age in the calendar year that includes that time in full-time attendance at an educational institution, or dependent on the individual by reason of mental or physical infirmity.
+As defined in the Income Tax Regulations, a dependant of a plan member, at the time of the member’s death, means a parent, grandparent, brother, sister, child, or grandchild of the member who, at that time, is both dependent on the member for support and under 18 years of age and will not attain 18 years of age in that calendar year.
+Dependence includes full-time attendance at an educational institution, or dependent on the individual by reason of mental or physical infirmity.

 - Discount Rate